HOPE for a Robust Parameterization of Long-memory State Space Models: HOPE-SSM: A Rankful, Stable, and Long-memory Parameterization

-We provide a detailed derivation of~\cref{eq.outputiFFT} in~\Cref{sec:explainNUFFT}.
-With $L$ processors, we can sample the transfer function $\overline{G}$ independently at $L$ locations, each of which takes $\mathcal{O}(n)$ time.
-Computing the FFT and iFFT takes $\mathcal{O}(L \log L)$.
-Overall, the evaluation of the Hankel-parameterized LTI system takes $\tilde{\mathcal{O}}(L + n)$ time, which agrees with the complexity of the S4 and S4D models.
-To make the model recurrent during the inference time, one can either identify a system $(\mathbf{A},\mathbf{B},\mathbf{C})$ whose Hankel operator is $\mathbf{H}$ and compute as if it is an S4D model~\cite{kramer2018system,aumann2023practical}, or compute directly the convolutional kernel based on~\cref{eq.outputiFFT}.
+With $L$ processors, we can sample $\overline{G}$ independently at $L$ locations in parallel, each of which takes $\mathcal{O}(n)$ time.
+Computing the \texttt{FFT} and \texttt{iFFT} takes $\mathcal{O}(L \log L)$.
+Overall, the evaluation of the Hankel-parameterized LTI system takes $\tilde{\mathcal{O}}(L + n)$ time and $\mathcal{O}(L)$ space, which agree with the complexities of the S4 and S4D models.
+To make the model recurrent during the inference time, one can either identify a system $(\mathbf{A},\mathbf{B},\mathbf{C})$ whose Hankel operator is $\mathbf{H}$ and compute as if it is an S4D model~\cite{kramer2018system,aumann2023practical}, or directly compute the convolutional kernel using the \texttt{iFFT} of $\mathbf{g}$ in~\Cref{alg:HOPESSM}.